TechRhino1/TechRhino1/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Web And App Developer and I am interested in developing new things which excite me a lot.
+I'm a passionate Full Stack Web Developer and I am interested in developing new things which excite me a lot.
 I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)

 - 📫 How to reach me **hashimmusaliar.s@gmail.com**

-- ⚡ Fun fact **I play games and go to the GYM very often.**
+- ⚡ Fun fact **I code and go to the GYM very often.**

 - My website - https://hashimmusaliar.netlify.app/